Early College Courses

 When a dual credit course is not offered on a Belvidere campus, students may elect to take a dual credit course on the college campus.
 A formal application must be completed and approved by the student's school counselor and the building principal each semester a student takes a dual credit class on a college campus to be considered for high school credit.
 Tuition, fees transportation, and books are the responsibility of the student and their family.
 A transcript from the college/university must be submitted to the school counselor at least ten days before graduation or within one month of completion of the course, whichever is applicable.
 District 100 offers two types of dual credit classes:

-A grade received a dual credit course will show on a college transcript.
+A grade received in a dual credit course will show on a college transcript.

 Articulated Credit